LEADERSHIP

 Taras studied Economics at Concordia University in Montreal, a Bachelor of music at McGill’s Schulich School of Music and a master’s level opera diploma at the University of Toronto.

-For more information on Taras’ career, please visit his personal website: www.TarasKulish.com
+For more information on Taras’ past performance career, please visit his website: www.TarasKulish.com

 Scroll to Top